reallyTG/reformulator-artifact/README.md

 ### eventbright

 **To run**: `npm run start` in `/home/evaluation/case-studies/eventbright/frontend`, `npm run start:development` in `/home/evaluation/case-studies/eventbright/backend` (please use two different terminals connected to the same container).
+(The PostgreSQL service needs to be running for this application; if it isn't, run `service postgresql start`.)
+Navigate to `localhost:3000` on your browser.

 **Procedure**: this application is straightforward.
 There are event displayed, and you have various options to filter them.